 3.)
-Have you tested positive, are currently experiencing symptoms consistent with COVID-19, had close contact with someone who has tested positive within the last 14 days or been advised to self-isolate due to possible exposure to COVID-19?
+Have you tested positive, are currently experiencing symptoms consistent with COVID-19, had close contact (6 feet or closer for 15 minutes or longer) with someone who has tested positive within the last 14 days or been advised to self-isolate due to possible exposure to COVID-19?

 Facilities and Cleaning

 Enhanced cleanings of all common areas and classrooms will be performed throughout the COVID period.
 Frequently touched surfaces such as door handles, hand rails, elevator push buttons, restrooms, etc., will be cleaned several times throughout the day.
 Additional cleaning supplies will be available for students and instructors to clean learning spaces before use.

 All restrooms will be cleaned and disinfected.
 Everyone should use a paper towel to open the door in restrooms after drying hands and place the towel in a trash receptacle next to the door.

 Heating Ventilation & Air Conditioning (HVAC) systems in DFAC offices, rooms and spaces will be operated to provide the best indoor air quality.
 Facilities staff will continue to perform routine inspections on HVAC equipment, including filters change outs, and outdoor air damper positioning.

 Frequent hand washing is highly encouraged.
 Liquid sanitation stations will be available at all main entrances and hallways for use by staff and students.
 Hand wipes will be located in shared office spaces and areas where face-to-face student services are performed.
 Please place hand wipes in trash receptacles once used.